 How does Restaurant Brands's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.

-In 2022, Restaurant Brands International reported total greenhouse gas emissions of approximately 29,491,488,000 kg CO2e.
-This figure includes Scope 1 emissions of about 40,863,000 kg CO2e, Scope 2 emissions of approximately 42,000 kg CO2e, and significant Scope 3 emissions of around 29,450,583,000 kg CO2e, primarily from purchased goods and services.
-The company has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 50% by 2030, using 2019 as the baseline year.
-Additionally, Restaurant Brands International is targeting a 50% reduction in Scope 3 emissions per metric ton of food and per franchise restaurant within the same timeframe.
-These targets align with the Science Based Targets initiative (SBTi) and are designed to contribute to global efforts to limit warming to 1.5°C. As of 2023, no new emissions data has been disclosed, but the company's ongoing commitment to sustainability and emissions reduction remains a key focus in its operational strategy.
+In 2022, Restaurant Brands International (RBI) reported total greenhouse gas emissions of approximately 29,491,488,000 kg CO2e.
+This figure includes Scope 1 emissions of about 40,863,000 kg CO2e, Scope 2 emissions of approximately 42,000 kg CO2e, and a significant contribution from Scope 3 emissions, which totalled around 29,450,583,000 kg CO2e.
+The Scope 3 emissions primarily stem from purchased goods and services, accounting for about 25,174,572,000 kg CO2e.
+RBI has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 50% by 2030, using 2019 as the baseline year.
+Additionally, the company targets a 50% reduction in Scope 3 emissions per metric ton of food and per franchise restaurant within the same timeframe.
+These targets align with the Science Based Targets initiative (SBTi) and are part of RBI's long-term commitment to achieving net-zero emissions.
+In 2023, RBI's Scope 1 emissions were reported at approximately 11,269,810 kg CO2e, indicating ongoing efforts to monitor and manage their carbon footprint.
+The company continues to focus on sustainability within the restaurant and leisure sector, headquartered in Canada.

 Access structured emissions data, company-specific emission factors, and source documents